pns13-umbc/contact-tracing/README.md

-  -Query 2 is associated with public health data and grocery store data -Query 3 is associated with public health data and school data -Queries 4 & 5 are associated with public health data and movie data
+  -Query 2 is associated with public health data and grocery store data -Query 3 is associated with public health data and school data -Queries 4 & 5 are associated with public health data and movie data Query Reasoning.ppt - A power point presentation providing information about what each query's situation aware access control is